rollingrock/EngineFixesVR/README.md

 - aers - original SSE mod author
 - Nukem -  more stuff than I can mention
 - Sniffleman/Ryan - Misc Fixes + CommonLibSSE
-- meh321 - research into tree LOD function (SSE fixes), bugfixes LE & port permissions
+- meh321 - research into tree LOD function (SSE fixes), bugfixes LE & port permissions, and for making BugFixesSSE source available so I can port it
 - sheson - skse plugin preloader for LE alongside meh
 - himika - scatter table implementation from libskyrim (LE), plus tons of research function/variable names
 - kassent - useful information from the source code of various skse plugins